tesujimath/filebutler/README.rst

 and defines filesets.
 The command set for the startup file is identical to the interactive command set.

+Usually, startup commands are read from both ``/etc/filebutlerrc`` and ``~/.filebutlerrc``.
+This may be overriden using the command line argument ``--config``, in which case, neither of the default configuration files are read.

 See the `example filebutlerrc <examples/filebutlerrc>`__ file.

 The commands and attributes available are defined on the